jscobie/Horiseon-Improvement/README.md

 ## Usage

-The usage of this project is to allow myself to turn this project in for grading to the MSU Bootcamp team.
+The usage of this project is to allow myself to turn this project in for grading to the MSU Bootcamp academic grading team.

 ## Credits